inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 * Choose if you also want the Details to be same color (i did, to have less color changes)

-### Chose Embroidery Parameters
+### Add Embroidery Parameters
 * Select shape ,Tiling and  Details
 * Run `Extensions > Ink/Stitch > Params `

 For nice triple stitches:
   *  Choose  Runninng Stitch/ Bean Stitch as Method
   *  Set Running Stitch Length to 2 mm
-  *  Set Bean Stitch Number of Eepeats to 1
+  *  Set Bean Stitch Number of Repeats to 1

 One Cloth at a time :
   *  Select the whole group